StioStudio/share/README.md

 * Do not spam
 * Send your request the right way
 * Have patience
+* Have in mind that not everything gets accepted

 # How to contact me:
 * Send me an email to [subdomain-share](mailto:subdomain-share@stio.studio)